Textualize/rich/docs/source/highlighting.rst

     console.print(highlight_emails("Send funds to money@example.org"))

-While :class:`~rich.highlighter.RegexHighlighter` is quite powerful, you can also extend its base class :class:`~rich.highlighter.Highlighter` which you can use to implement any scheme for highlighting.
+While :class:`~rich.highlighter.RegexHighlighter` is quite powerful, you can also extend its base class :class:`~rich.highlighter.Highlighter` to implement a custom scheme for highlighting.
 It contains a single method :class:`~rich.highlighter.Highlighter.highlight` which is passed the :class:`~rich.text.Text` to highlight.

 Here's a silly example that highlights every character with a different color::